Could you be our new student trustee? Applications are now open.

 Trustees must also attend mandatory training sessions; training and support is provided to all student trustees so that the board is fully inducted and ready to perform its duties.

-To apply you must be a University of Liverpool student throughout the 24/25 academic year.
+To apply you must be a University of Liverpool throughout the next two academic years (25/26 & 26/27).

 There are strict conditions placed on charity trustees by law and all applicants must declare that they are eligible to become a charity trustee.
 The legal restrictions are as follows: